The smart factory has been saved

 Manufacturers can implement the smart factory in many different ways—both inside and outside the four walls of the factory—and reconfigure it to adjust as existing priorities change or new ones emerge.28 In fact, one of the most important features of the smart factory—agility—also presents manufacturers with multiple options to leverage digital and physical technologies depending on their specific needs.

-It is important for manufacturers to understand how they intend to compete and align their digitisation and smart factory investments accordingly.
+It is important for manufacturers to understand how they intend to compete and align their digitization and smart factory investments accordingly.
 For example, some manufacturers could decide to compete via speed, quality, and cost, and may invest in smart factory capabilities to bring new products (and product changes) to market faster, increase quality, and reduce per-unit costs.
-Others may choose to focus on “lot size of one” product customisation and fulfillment models, and invest in other technologies to fulfill those goals.
+Others may choose to focus on “lot size of one” product customization and fulfillment models, and invest in other technologies to fulfill those goals.

 Just as there is no single smart factory configuration, there is likely no single path to successfully achieving a smart factory solution.
 Every smart factory could look different due to variations in line layouts, products, automation equipment, and other factors.
 However, at the same time, for all the potential differences across the facilities themselves, the components needed to enable a successful smart factory are largely universal, and each one is important: data, technology, process, people, and security.
-Manufacturers can consider which to prioritise for investment based on their own specific objectives.
+Manufacturers can consider which to prioritize for investment based on their own specific objectives.

 Data are the lifeblood of the smart factory.
 Through the power of algorithmic analyses, data drive all processes, detect operational errors, provide user feedback, and, when gathered in enough scale and scope, can be used to predict operational and asset inefficiencies or fluctuations in sourcing and demand.30 Data can take many forms and serve many purposes within the smart factory environment, such as discrete information about environmental conditions including humidity, temperature, or contaminants.
-How data are combined and processed, and the resulting actions, are what make them valuable.31 To power the smart factory, manufacturers should have the means to create and collect ongoing streams of data, manage and store the massive loads of information generated, and analyse and act upon them in varied, potentially sophisticated ways.
+How data are combined and processed, and the resulting actions, are what make them valuable.31 To power the smart factory, manufacturers should have the means to create and collect ongoing streams of data, manage and store the massive loads of information generated, and analyze and act upon them in varied, potentially sophisticated ways.

 In order to move to higher levels of smart factory maturity, the data sets collected will likely expand over time to capture more and more processes.
 For example, implementing a single use case might require the capture and analysis of a single data set.
 Implementing further use cases or scaling an operation to an industrial level will typically require expanding the capture and analysis of greater and different data sets and types (structured vs. unstructured), leading to considerations around analytical, storage, and management capabilities.32